Boxing body faces Olympic inquiry team before Tokyo ruling

 GENEVA (AP) — The embattled amateur boxing federation faces an Olympic inquiry on Monday fearing it could be punished for forcing out a longtime IOC member as its president.

 For the first time in a six-month probe, International Boxing Association (AIBA) officials will sit down with the three-member investigation panel.
-It will wrap a six-month probe of AIBA’s reformed leadership, finances, judging and refereeing of bouts, and report Wednesday to the IOC.
+It will wrap a six-month probe of AIBA’s reformed leadership, finances, judging and refereeing of bouts, and report on Wednesday to the IOC.

-The International Olympic Committee’s executive board is expected to take AIBA out of the 2020 Tokyo Olympics boxing tournaments.
+The International Olympic Committee executive board is expected to take AIBA out of the 2020 Tokyo Olympics boxing tournaments, and organize them on their own.

 “We have got probably two hours to explain to a committee about thousands of documents,” AIBA executive director Tom Virgets told The Associated Press, questioning how Monday’s session could lead to an “informed decision” by the IOC board less than 48 hours later.